clayrichardson/monkey_king/README.md

 Monkey king is a tool which is initially designed for generating deployment manifests for a bosh deployment based on an existing deployment, and it could also be used for other purposes like performing functions on keys/values in yaml files based on yaml tags.

-Here is some scenarios about how it works:
+Here is some scenarios about how it works, some of these examples are in the `./fixtures/` directory:

 ## Using secret generation
-The `!MK:secret(<password_length>)` directive generates a random secret with the lenght specified in the parameter
+The `!MK:secret(<password_length>)` directive generates a random secret using [a-Z,0-9] with the length specified in the parameter.

-Before
+Before:

 ```
 ---